Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Rate-In: Adaptive Dropout at Inference

 \subsection{Discussion of the Rate-In Approach}

 The Rate-In algorithm offers several advantages:

-\begin{itemize} \item \textbf{Adaptive Dropout Rates}: By adjusting dropout rates per layer and per input instance, Rate-In accommodates the varying sensitivities of layers and the complexities of different inputs. \item \textbf{Improved Uncertainty Estimation}: By controlling the information loss, Rate-In ensures that sufficient variability is introduced for uncertainty estimation without degrading the predictive performance. \item \textbf{No Need for Ground Truth Labels}: Rate-In operates during inference without requiring labeled data, making it applicable in deployment scenarios where labels are unavailable. \end{itemize}
+\begin{itemize} \item \textbf{Adaptive Dropout Rates}: By adjusting dropout rates per layer and input instance, Rate-In accommodates varying layers sensitivities and input complexities. \item \textbf{Improved Uncertainty Estimation}: By controlling the information loss, Rate-In ensures that sufficient variability is introduced for uncertainty estimation without degrading the predictive performance. \item \textbf{No Need for Ground Truth Labels}: Rate-In operates during inference without labeled data, making it applicable in deployment scenarios where labels are unavailable. \end{itemize}

 However, there are also challenges: